xtremexp/UT4X-Converter/README.md

 - Click "Next" and select "Master" to get latest code (you may select other branches if you want to)
 - Click "Finish" and wait while project is being imported.
 Project will be saved by default in C:\Documents and Settings\<username>\My Documents\NetbeansProject\UT4Converter
 - Right-Click on project and press "Run".
-At first time it might take several minutes to download required librairies.
+At first time it might take several minutes to download required libraries.

 With Eclipse IDE:
 - Download and install latest Java 8 JDK: http://www.oracle.com/technetwork/java/javase/downloads/index.html